Obamacare: Examination and Response

 In the meantime, the Diagnosis-based payment system -- and the reaction of the hospitals to it -- has introduced a new dynamic.
 It usefully illustrates how far-reaching the unintended consequence of even a small reform can go, before it is even recognized as causing it.

-If these calculations are even approximately close, the financial savings would be several percent of GDP, a windfall so large that mid-course adjustments could be tolerated.
+If these calculations are even approximately close, the financial savings would be several percents of GDP, a windfall so large that mid-course adjustments could be tolerated.

 Competition With Hospitals, Not Necessarily Between Them It is comparatively effective for small hospitals to compete with each other, but as transportation improved they grew bigger and greatly expanded their market areas.
 At that point, they share with big banks the awkwardness of being too big to be permitted to fail.
 Exploiting this, they have more freedom to raise prices.
 As they become more efficient, the size which matters is their capacity to support a geographically wider community.
 It is mostly transportation feasibility which matters, so breaking up ambulance monopolies may hold part of the solution.
 Satellite clinics have many advantages, but price control is not one of them.